Gentle Stretching for Seniors 2026: 20 Exercises to Reduce Stiffness, Relieve Pain & Improve Mobility

 • Can be done anywhere without equipment

-• Important for maintaining mobility
+• Important for maintaining mobility and independence

-• Morning stretching routine available
+• Morning and evening routines available

 Why Stretching Matters for Seniors